 Much of that money pays for workers to collect the air filters from the detectors and run the lab tests.
 The heavy manpower needed to keep Biowatch running points to one of the system's key weaknesses, say officials connected to the program.

-Now head of global security science and technology research at Lawrence Livermore, Albright and others say new labor-saving technology could dramatically streamline the process.
+Now head of global security science and technology research at Lawrence Livermore, Albright and others say new labor-saving technology could streamline the process dramatically.

 Such devices, set to be tested in one city this year and four more next year, would eliminate the daily need to collect filters and run lab tests.
-The huge labor savings, Albright said, could make it possible to deploy many more automated detectors, creating a wider, denser net of biosensors across U.S. cities.
+The huge labor savings, Albright said, could make it possible to deploy many more automated detectors and create a wider, denser net of biosensors across U.S. cities.

 "I wouldn't say it has no value, but I think we have to be realistic about what the value is," said Dr. Frances Downes, director of public health laboratories for Michigan.

 In 2008, Downes told Congress the Biowatch program was draining public health lab resources across the country without adequate reimbursement.
-While she said some of those concerns have since been addressed, she says Biowatch should be seen only as one piece of a broader public health approach to biodefense.
+While she said some of those concerns have since been dealt with, she says Biowatch should be seen only as one piece of a broader public health approach to biodefense.

 "It's not all that we need," Downes said.
 "We can't assume it's a safety blanket and it's covering us and we're always going to know about a (bioterror) attack."

-However the U.S. chooses to defend itself, scientists at Lawrence Livermore say the increasing accessibility of biotechnology tools and know-how makes the threat of a bioterror attack as real as ever.
+However the U.S. chooses to defend itself, scientists at Lawrence Livermore say the increasing accessibility of biotechnology tools and expertise makes the threat of a bioterror attack as real as ever.